alexisfr/itsv-db-2/class_11.md

      - (optional) Use concat to show city and country and manager first and last name

 8. Show sales per film rating

+9. Which actor has appeared in the most films?

+10. Which film categories have the larger film duration (comparing average)?
+   - Order by average in descending order